 Latvia’s customs administration carries a low corruption risk for business.
 Companies rate the transparency of the border administration as high and report that irregular payments in exporting and importing are rare; burdensome customs procedures are a problematic factor affecting trade in Latvia (GETR 2014).
 Only a small percentage of households believe bribery is widespread among customs officials (EUB 2014).

-Latvia's public procurement sector carries a moderate risk of corruption, and is perceived as lacking fairness and transparency (ICS 2015).
-There have reportedly been occasions where companies complain that bidding requirements have been shaped to favour 'preferred' contractors, and that such contractors at times take part in forming the bidding requirements (ICS 2015).
+Latvia’s public procurement sector carries a moderate risk of corruption and is perceived as lacking fairness and transparency (ICS 2015).
+There have reportedly been occasions where companies complain that bidding requirements have been shaped to favor ‘preferred’ contractors and that such contractors at times take part in forming the bidding requirements (ICS 2015).
 Two-thirds of surveyed firms believe corruption is widespread in procurement managed by national authorities, while more than half believe that procurement managed by local authorities is marred with corruption (European Commission, Feb.
 2014).
-Companies complain that funds are sometimes diverted due to corruption, and that public officials show favouritism towards well-connected companies and individuals when deciding upon policies and contracts (GCR 2015-2016).
-The government has implemented a set of measures to control corruption in the procurement sector, including the compulsory online publication of small contracts and the use of centralised procurement for a range of services.
+Companies complain that funds are sometimes diverted due to corruption and that public officials show favoritism towards well-connected companies and individuals when deciding upon policies and contracts (GCR 2015-2016).
+The government has implemented a set of measures to control corruption in the procurement sector, including the compulsory online publication of small contracts and the use of centralized procurement for a range of services.
 The rate of published tenders in Latvia is one of the highest in the EU (OECD, Feb.
 2015).

 Latvia is a party to the Council of Europe Criminal Law Convention on Corruption and the Council of Europe Civil Law Convention on Corruption.
 It has also ratified the United Nations Convention against Corruption and the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.

-Freedoms of speech and of the press are guaranteed by Latvia's constitution, and the government generally respects these rights.
+Freedoms of speech and of the press are guaranteed by Latvia’s constitution, and the government generally respects these rights.
 The media covers a large sphere of political ideas in a competitive media environment.
-Although libel is criminalised, cases where journalists face criminal charges are rare (FotP 2015).
-The Freedom of Information Law stipulates pubic accessibility to government information, and the government usually respects this right and provides information upon request (HRR 2014).
-Journalists have occasionally faced attacks or harassment, and the case of journalist Grigorijs Nemcovs' murder in 2010 remains unresolved; Nemcovs was the publisher of the newspaper Millionthat focused on political corruption (FitW 2015).
+Although libel is criminalized, cases, where journalists face criminal charges, are rare (FotP 2015).
+The Freedom of Information Law stipulates public accessibility to government information, and the government usually respects this right and provides information upon request (HRR 2014).
+Journalists have occasionally faced attacks or harassment, and the case of journalist Grigorijs Nemcovs’ murder in 2010 remains unresolved; Nemcovs was the publisher of the newspaper Million that focused on political corruption (FitW 2015).
 No cases of attacks were reported in recent years (FotP 2015).
-Latvia’s press environment is described as 'free' (FotP 2015).
+Latvia’s press environment is described as ‘free’ (FotP 2015).

 Latvian law provides for freedoms of assembly and association, and these rights are generally respected by the government (HRR 2014).
 Nevertheless, Latvian civil society remains small and weak (BTI 2014).
 Latvia’s accession to the European Union allowed civil society to obtain a formal role in state decisionmaking.
 The country experienced an increase in civil society’s activities against corruption in its first five years after EU accession (NISA 2011).
 Some state institutions in Latvia have initiatives to involve NGOs in government operations (NiT 2015).